Time-evolving matrix product operators for off-diagonal system-bath coupling: Introduction

-In this work, we extend TEMPO for off-diagonal system-bath couplings, the most general situation that can allow an analytical expression of the Feynman-Vernon IF.
+In this work, we extend TEMPO to the more general case of off-diagonal system-bath couplings where the system is coupled to the bath via a conjugate pair of non-Hermitian operators.
 We note that some previous works have used off-diagonal coupling to mean that there are several non-commutative system operators and each operator is coupled to its own bath~\cite{Chen2024,ZhangShi2025}, but in this work we use it to mean that there are several non-commutative system operators that are coupled to the \textit{same} bath (and there could also exist several baths).
-We also note that Ref.~\cite{RichterHughes2022} already proposed a generalization of TEMPO to deal with this scenario.
-However, their strategy is based on a perturbative treatment of the system path integral, which explicitly depends on the details of the system-bath coupling, while QuAPI and TEMPO are only based on the Trotter decomposition of the IF.
-The blindness to the details of the system-bath coupling would be beneficial when considering phenomenological system-bath couplings~\cite{LeggettZwerger1987} or in the bosonic dynamical mean field theory (BDMFT)~\cite{ByczukVollhardt2008}.
 Similar to TEMPO, our method is only based on the Trotter decomposition of the IF.
-The crucial difference is that for diagonal coupling, the IF can be interpreted as the partition function of a classical Hamiltonian, which could naturally be represented as an MPS, while the IF for off-diagonal coupling needs to be interpreted as the thermal state of an effective quantum many-body Hamiltonian, which should be represented as an MPO instead.
-Our method contains the vanilla TEMPO and its various extensions so far, as it naturally reduces to these previous cases under the more restricted system-bath couplings.
+The crucial difference is that for diagonal coupling, the IF can be interpreted as the partition function of a classical Hamiltonian, which could naturally be represented as an MPS, while the IF for off-diagonal coupling needs to be interpreted as the thermal state of an effective quantum many-body Hamiltonian in our method, which should be represented as an MPO instead.
+Our method naturally reduces to the vanilla TEMPO under the more restricted system-bath couplings.
 We expect our method to have a similar accuracy to TEMPO, but with a moderate computational overhead as MPOs have one more physical index per site compared to MPSs.
-We validate our method in two exactly solvable cases: (i) the Jaynes-Cummings (JC) model where the bath contains only a single bosonic mode, and (ii) the noninteracting case where the system itself is a noninteracting bosonic mode.
-As an application, we study the real-time dynamics of a modified spin-boson model with JC-type system-bath coupling to a sub-ohmic bath, and compare it against the standard spin-boson model with normal Rabi-type coupling.
-Our results show that the secular approximation would easily fail under a structural bath, even if the system-bath coupling is very weak.
+We validate our method in two exactly solvable cases: (i) toy models where the baths contain only a single bosonic mode, and (ii) the noninteracting case where the system itself is a noninteracting bosonic mode.
+As an application, we study the real-time dynamics of a modified spin-boson model with Jaynes-Cummings-type system-bath coupling to a sub-ohmic bath, and compare it against the standard spin-boson model with normal Rabi-type coupling, where we show that the rotating-wave approximation could be very poor for this bath, even if the system-bath coupling is very weak.
+We also study the imaginary-time evolution of a bosonic impurity with nonzero on-site interaction coupled to a sub-ohmic bath, to illustrate the flexibility of our method and its potential application in the bosonic dynamical mean field theory (BDMFT)~\cite{ByczukVollhardt2008}.